 |onion[.]ws||A Tor web proxy that allow users to access Tor services through regular browsers|

 |tor2web[.]su||A Tor web proxy that allow users to access Tor services through regular browsers|

 |ngrok[.]io||A service that exposes a local web server to the internet.
 C2 can be hidden behind the service|

 This research provides the first, street-level view into the tactics and techniques attackers use when compromising container platforms.
 We learned not only the malicious activities in the container platform but also the counter measurements necessary to detect and prevent these activities.
 Since most of the vulnerabilities are caused by accidentally exposing an unsecured Docker daemon to the internet, some defense strategies to mitigate them include:

 - Always enforce mutual authentication when configuring TLS on Docker daemon socket

 - Use Unix socket to communicate with Docker daemon locally or use SSH to connect to a remote Docker daemon

-- Only allow a whitelist of client IPs to access the Docker server
+- Only let an “allow list” of client IPs to access the Docker server

 - Enable Content Trust in Docker so that only signed and verified images can be pulled